zammad/zammad-org/src/en/contribute/style-guide.md

     link: https://zammad.com
 ---

-# Style and Content Guide
+# Style and content guide

 This guide provides an overview of the content that should be included in the Zammad documentation, as well as formatting and style guidelines to ensure clarity and readability.